microsoft/FluidFramework/docs/team/README.md

 The team is responsible for maintaining the core Fluid runtime, as well as the framework, distributed data structures, drivers, sample hosts, and tooling.

-People-wise, the runtime team is Curtis Man and his team, but the team also works with Kurt Berglund's team and Steve Lucco very closely.

 ## How we work